-The value of this strategy is $9,200 in TAX SAVED
+The VALUE of this strategy is $7,100 in TAX SAVED!

-The cash in a “bucket company” can be used to invest in shares, property, or to lend to other entities at a specific interest rate.
+The cash in a “bucket company” could be used to invest in shares, property, or to lend to other entities at a specific interest rate.

-But: You need to discuss this with us BEFORE you do it.
+Important: You should discuss this with your accountant and financial advisor prior to using this strategy.
 There are different tax laws that affect the use of this strategy, and whether your “bucket company” can use a tax rate of 30% or 25%.

 As your Accountants, we are aware of these tax laws and can assist you.
 Please contact us to book your tax planning consultation on 03 8419 9800.